Pinafore/ml-hw/logreg/assign.md

 1. Submit your _logreg.py_ file (include your name at the top of the source)
 1. Submit your _analysis.pdf_ file
-    a.  no more than one page
+    - no more than one page
-    a.  pictures
-    are better than text)
+    - pictures are better than text)
-    a.  include your name at the top of the PDF
+    - include your name at the top of the PDF

 Unit Tests
 =